Kevin Gates: 2023-present: Mixtape re-releases, The Ceremony, I'm Him 2, and Luca Brasi 4

 On February 1, 2023, Gates re-released his original Luca Brasi Story mixtape as The Luca Brasi Story (A Decade of Brasi) in commemoration of its 10th anniversary.
-On July 15, 2023, Gates would also re-release his Stranger Than Fiction mixtape with additional remixes of "Thinking with My Dick", also in commemoration of its 10th anniversary.
+On July 15, 2023, Gates also re-released his Stranger Than Fiction mixtape with additional remixes of "Thinking with My Dick", also in commemoration of its 10th anniversary.

 On October 25, 2023, Gates announced the release of his next studio album, revealing the title as The Ceremony.
-Gates would release four of the album's singles between August 2023 and January 2024, "Rumors", "God Slippers", "Yonce Freestyle", and "Birds Calling".
+Gates released four of the album's singles between August 2023 and January 2024, "Rumors", "God Slippers", "Yonce Freestyle", and "Birds Calling".
 The Ceremony released on January 26, 2024 to mixed reviews, with Pitchfork writing "it's quicksand on The Ceremony.
 The writing is all about moving forward, but the sonics keep Gates frozen in time, fused to an outdated Hot 100 sound that's incongruous with his matured, quieter stylings".
-The album sold 22,976 units in its first week, peaking at 24 on The Billboard 200 chart.
+The album sold 22,976 units in its first week, peaking at 24 on the Billboard 200 chart.

 Gates would announce his upcoming studio album, I'm Him 2, via Instagram as a sequel to his 2019 album I'm Him.
 Three of the album's singles were released during the anticipation, "Right Where I'm Supposed To Be", "Be Somebody" and "Big Bruddah (Don't Be Mad)".
 I'm Him 2 released on March 19, 2025 to mixed reception and peaked at 63 on the Billboard 200.

 On August 13, 2025, Gates released the fourth entry in his Luca Brasi series of mixtapes, Luca Brasi 4.